Prabhakar1437/MYSQL_bootcamp/README.md

-In this Bootcamp I completed MYSQL from bigneer to Advanced Level.
+In this Bootcamp, I completed MYSQL from beginner to Advanced Level.